 Another soldier told the Irish Times, “ The first outburst crashed in on us just like a flash of lightening, and did most of the damage.
 All of us that could crawled around for cover, it was simply death to walk in the square at that time”

 The Republicans had occupied the upper stories and roofs of the houses across the canal, at the back of the barracks.
-From there, they raked the parade square with rifle and machine gun fire.
+From there, they raked the parade square with gun fire.
 The sound was deafening to the stricken soldiers.
 One said, “It seemed as if marbles were being rained down from an immense height”.

 Listen to former Irish Army officer Declan Power talk about the attack on Wellington Barracks, below.